deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Conclusion

-Lido exoses high centralization risks score in terms of _Upgradeability_, _Autonomy_, and _Exit Window_.
+Lido exposes a _high centralization_ risk score in terms of _Upgradeability_, _Autonomy_, and _Exit Window_.
 While the [Consensus Committee](#security-council) satisfies our [security council requirements](https://defiscan.info/learn-more), this is not the case for the [DepositSecurityModule](#security-council).
-Moreover, there are no _security council_ nor _Exit Window_ to mitigate the risks of contract upgrades.
-For these reasons Lido receive the score of **Stage 0**.
+Moreover, there is no _security council_ nor _Exit Window_ to mitigate the risks of contract upgrades.
+For these reasons, Lido receives the score of **Stage 0**.

-Lido could reach _Stage 1_ by enforcing a _7-day Exit Window_ to the critical smart contract upgrades or any action that may result in the loss of user funds, or adopting a Security Council to safeguard those actions.
+Lido could reach _Stage 1_ by enforcing a _7-day Exit Window_ to the critical smart contract upgrades or any action that may result in the loss of user funds or adopting a Security Council to safeguard those actions.
 It would also need to respect our [security council requirements](https://defiscan.info/learn-more) for their already implemented [DepositSecurityModule](#security-council).

 Due to its dependency on the [Consensus Committee](#security-council) and [DepositSecurityModule](#security-council), we do not see a way for Lido to become _Stage 2_ at this point, if not by replacing those committees and increasing its _Exit Window_ to 30 days.